Nursing Admissions Criteria

 - During your interview, sign and submit the provided Program Disclosure Form.

-- Complete the Wonderlic English and Math assessment test and place into English 102 and Math 104 or higher.
+- Complete the Wonderlic English assessment test and place into English 102 by scoring a 1500 or higher.

 - Within three days of your interview, sign and submit the provided Enrollment Agreement.

-- Applicants applying as first time college students or having attended college with less than 12 credits must have a high school GPA of 3.0 and a Life Science course including a lab of at least a grade of C. Submit an official sealed high school/GED transcript.
+- Applicants applying as first time college students or having attended college with less than 12 credits must have a high school GPA of 3.0 and a Life Science course including a lab of at least a grade of C. Previous education experience, academic performance and background in science related academic coursework will be evaluated.
+Submit an official sealed high school/GED transcript.

-- Applicants with 12 or more college credits must have a GPA of 2.7 or higher, and a Life Science course including a lab of at least a grade of C. Applicants must submit official transcripts from all colleges/universities attended.
+- Applicants with 12 or more college credits must have a GPA of 2.7 or higher, and a Life Science course including a lab of at least a grade of C. Previous education experience, academic performance and background in science related academic coursework will be evaluated Applicants must submit official transcripts from all colleges/universities attended.
 The combined total of the GPA from previous college courses must be at least a 2.7.
 Applicants with college credit must submit an official sealed college transcript.

 - Submit a proof of graduation from your high school or (if applicable) college.